-People have been using cold water immersion for centuries, as it’s been said to promote speedy muscle recovery, mental health benefits, and increased energy, thanks to the waves of norepinephrine your body can release with each plunge.
-(1) While you can DIY a cold plunge with as little as a garbage bag, some ice, and water, many prefer a more concrete pool or tub for their cold water immersion.
+People have been using cold water immersion for centuries, as it’s been said to promote speedy muscle recovery, mental health benefits, and increased energy thanks to the waves of norepinephrine your body can release with each plunge.
+(1) “During a cold plunge, your blood vessels constrict, which reduces blood flow,” says Dr. Michelle Koolaee, a board-certified rheumatologist and internist.
+“Blood vessels begin to constrict, leading to a reduction in blood flow.
+“Once you get out of the cold plunge, your body works quickly to push blood back to those areas, which helps reduce inflammation and promote the healing process.”
+While you can DIY a cold plunge with as little as a garbage bag, some ice, and water, many prefer a more concrete pool or tub for their cold water immersion.

-But you no longer need a frozen body of water for a cold plunge.
-Now, more than ever, there are a ton of at-home cold plunge tubs available to buy.
-To make your search more simple, our team of expert product testers put 19 tubs to the test to help narrow down the absolute best cold plunges on the market.
+Nowadays, you no longer need a frozen body of water for an ice bath.
+There are a ton of at-home cold plunge tubs on the market ranging from basic, ice-filled barrels to luxe, chiller-powered profiles for premier temperature management.
+To simplify your search process, our team of expert product testers adapted our proprietary equipment testing methodology.
+We put 19 tubs to the test to craft this guide to the best cold plunges available today.

 - Best Cold Plunge Overall: Sun Home Cold Plunge Pro